Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined for 53.5 points -- this matchup's point total -- just two times this season.
+- Louisiana has combined with its opponents to score more than 53.5 points just two times this season.

-- The two teams combine to score 46.6 points per game, 6.9 less than the total in this contest.
+- The combined points per game average of the two teams, 46.6, is 6.9 points fewer than Saturday's over/under.

-- This contest's over/under is 7.8 points under the 61.3 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 61.3 points per game, 7.8 more than this contest's over/under.

 - In 2021, games involving the Eagles have averaged a total of 50.5 points, 3.0 fewer than this game's set over/under.